Advancement for Associate Professors

 The Associate Professor Advancement Program is designed to guide associate professors to become stronger candidates for promotion to full professorship.

-Professors who are chosen to participate in this program will work with an approved mentor who will guide them over the course of the year through the faculty promotion process.
+Professors who are chosen to participate in this program will receive up to $1,000 to help "jump start" their research agendas.
+They will also work with an approved mentor who will guide them over the course of the year through the faculty promotion process.
 Mentors should be selected based on mutual research expertise.
-Applications are due by March 12, 2015, and the program will officially begin on August 25.
+Applications are due by March 7, 2016, and the program will officially begin on August 22.
 Participants should expect this timeline:

 - Associate professor meets with department head/chair